The Lone Detective - frequently asked questions

 No, every casefile in Lone Detective is an original artwork and is copyrighted by Frey United Software.
 No matter if your project is a non-profit or for-profit in nature, we do not give permission for the materials to be copied and used in external projects.

 For obvious reasons, only the donors, who made donations for The Long Detective, can count on getting the details explained.
 If you are not a donor, you can be provided with general info what you got wrong and no one is stopping you from filling the gaps yourself.
 What are those obvious reasons?
-For a single dollar you also can become a donor, if learning the details is so important to you 1 USD or 1 Euro is not a huge price to pay.
+For a single dollar you also can become a donor.

 Because the game is called The Lone Detective and not The Boring Police Administrative Job Simulator.
 To keep the game interesting we have to cut some corners (especially in the short cases), but to be fair, for the real police force finding the motive, prove the opportunity and the means to commit a crime is enough to, at least, consider someone a prime suspect.
 And that is good enough for us.